flextype/flextype.org/project/entries/en/entry.md

 txt_github_p: "If you want to report a bug or contribute your ideas, you can use the %url_start%Flextype GitHub Issues tracker%url_end%."
 txt_github_button: "Contribute"
 txt_twitter_heading: "Twitter"
-txt_twitter_p: "Follow %url_start%Follow on Twitter%url_end% to get real-time news regarding the development and all events we are attending."
+txt_twitter_p: "%url_start%Follow on Twitter%url_end% to get real-time news regarding the development and all events we are attending."
 txt_twitter_button: "Follow Us"
 txt_sponsors_heading:  Sponsors
 txt_link_about: About